SeldonIO/mlgraph/docs/data-plane.md

   * `mlgraph/pending-requests` : added to allow custom joiner to know it can carry out join on all payloads
      * After a routing operation routes NOT taken would decrease pending request paths to future join operations

-## KNative impplementation
+## KNative implementation

 Options:

  * Add sidecars to routing and join nodes to pre/postprocess the request/responses.
  * Add separate KNative services to pre/postprocess request/responses

-Either method will need to add headers to the request to allow future components to catculate the `mlgraph/pending-requests` value for each node.
+Either method will need to add headers to the request to allow future components to calculate the `mlgraph/pending-requests` value for each node.